echaussidon/fastpm-python/docker/Readme.md

 ## 2. How to build a docker image ?

-    * To build the image (warning installing MPICH is quite long) run `docker build edmondchau/fastpm-python .`
+    * To build the image (warning installing MPICH is quite long) run `docker build -t edmondchau/fastpm-python .`
     * To upload the image in docker hub run `docker push edmondchau/fastpm-python` (the repo edmondchau/fastpm-python is already created before pushing)

 ## 3. How to use the image in your computer ?